racoonframework/racoonframework.github.io/docs/form-validation.md

 # Form Validation

 Racoon provides flexible way to validate your forms.
-You need to import import fields from `racoon::forms::fields` module.
+You need to import fields from `racoon::forms::fields` module.

 The available fields are: